 Student Leadership Team

 The Leadership Team have an important part to play in our school community, with each role carrying a great deal of responsibility.
 The Team contribute to the general running of the Sixth Form and school, meeting on a weekly basis to deal with questions from students, discuss any requirements/needs or concerns and organise social events.
-They work closely with Miss Boulton, Assistant Head Teacher - Sixth Form, and also with Mr Barlow, our Headteacher.
+They work closely with Miss Boulton, Assistant Head Teacher - Sixth Form, and also with Mr Warren, our Headteacher.
 Our Head Students also regularly present at school events such as our Open Evenings and attend School Governor meetings to update Governors on the work they have undertaken in their role such as their charity initiatives.
 A position on the Senior Student Leadership Team gives students a very useful insight into leadership at a personal and whole school level.
 Students who choose put themselves forward for a role on the Team develop useful skills such as organising events, contributing to key decisions, taking minutes and liaising with members of staff and the wider community.
 Being part of the Team is also a very positive achievement to add to a university application personal statement and CV and will work towards a Leadership Certificate.

 Ambassadors and Mentors